 Types of category A alarms include holdup alarms, fixed duress alarms, high risk premises alarms, multi-sector or multi-break alarms, or communication failure alarms.

 Category A duress alarms only include those that have a dedicated duress alarm button installed in the secured premises.
 Police will not respond to alarms caused by power failures or telephone/broadband outages.
 It is the responsibility of the alarm monitoring company to ascertain if a power or other infrastructure failure caused the alarm prior to contacting 000 (triple zero).

 Any person or business that requires category 'A' alarm responses should only use security monitoring companies that hold a current Alpha Code.
-See the list of Victorian security companies holding current Alpha Codes
+See the list of Victorian private security companies holding current Alpha Codes above.

 Victoria Police's alarm-response procedures

 The Victoria Police alarm response procedures are developed partnership with the private security industry and outline that alarms are allocated into three defined categories.

 In order for Victoria Police to respond to the highest category of alarm, Category 'A' alarms, security companies must contact Victoria Police by calling 000 (triple zero) and communicate their Alpha Code.

 Obtaining an Alpha Code